Go Back Go Back

 There are an estimated 133,000 pregnant women in affected areas of Syria, around 44,000 of whom will deliver in the next three months.
 In the ruins of the region’s worst natural disaster in recent history, they must rely on a health system bludgeoned by over a decade of bombardments, economic chaos and near total lack of supplies or staff.

-In Türkiye, more than 14,000 of the 130,000 pregnant women directly affected by the earthquakes delivered within a month of the crisis striking.
-Nearly the entire health infrastructure in the four most affected provinces was damaged or destroyed – 70 per cent of family health centres were damaged and 60 per cent of maternal health and obstetric services not operating, endangering tens of thousands of lives.
+In Türkiye, 22,500 of the 226,000 pregnant women directly affected by the earthquakes will deliver within a month.
+Nearly the entire health infrastructure in the four most affected provinces has been damaged or destroyed – 70 per cent of family health centres are damaged and 60 per cent of maternal health and obstetric services are not operating, endangering tens of thousands of lives.

 2. Disrupted sexual and reproductive health access could trigger a secondary disaster

-The sudden lack of health care from the disaster endangered the immediate and longer-term health of some 2.2 million women and girls of reproductive age in Syria and 2.4 million in Türkiye, all of whom needed the sexual and reproductive health care of their choice: Without contraceptive supplies or access to them, unintended pregnancies spike, as could sexually transmitted infections, including HIV.
-Other diseases are more easily spread too, such as COVID-19 and influenza and pre-existing outbreaks of cholera, hepatitis A and measles in Syria.
+Without contraceptive supplies or access to them, unintended pregnancies will spike, as could sexually transmitted infections, including HIV.
+Other diseases could more easily spread too, such as COVID-19 and influenza and pre-existing outbreaks of cholera, hepatitis A and measles in Syria.

 3. Gender-based violence protection needs soar just as services shutter